watisdis31/life-rpg-simulator/README.md

 - Levels never reset
 - Regret does

-If you somehow have max EXP bar and don’t level up:
+If you somehow have a full EXP bar and don’t level up:
 - Refresh
-- Re-open
 - Or stare at the screen threateningly (optional)

 ---